 - Korean Steamed Egg (Gyeran Jjim)

-More Tofu dishes to enjoy:
+More Tofu recipes:

 - Soft Tofu Stew (Soondubu Jjigae)